Luigi Guido Grandi: Life

 By 1707, however, Dom Grandi had developed such a reputation in the field of mathematics that he was named court mathematician to the Grand Duke of Tuscany, Cosimo III de Medici.
-In that post, he also worked as an engineer, being appointed Superintendent of Water for the Duchy, and in that capacity he was involved in the drainage of the Chiana Valley.
+In that post, he also worked as an engineer, being appointed Superintendent of Water for the Duchy, and in that capacity, he was involved in the drainage of the Chiana Valley.
 In 1709 he visited England where he clearly impressed his colleagues there, as he was elected a Fellow of the Royal Society.
 The University of Pisa named him Professor of Mathematics in 1714.
 It was there that he died on 4 July 1742.

 Mathematical studies

 In 1701 Grandi published a study of the conical loxodrome, followed by a study in 1703 of the curve which he named versiera, from the vertere (to turn).
 This curve was later studied by one of the few women scientists to achieve a degree, Maria Gaetana Agnesi.
 Through a mistranslation by the translator of her work into English who mistook the term "witch" (avversiera) for Grandi's term, this curve became known in English as the witch of Agnesi.
 It was through his studies on this curve that Grandi helped introduce Leibniz' ideas on calculus to Italy.

 In mathematics Grandi is best known for his work Flores geometrici (1728), studying the rose curve, a curve which has the shape of a petalled flower, and for Grandi's series.
 He named the rose curve rhodonea.
 He also contributed to the Note on the Treatise of Galileo Concerning Natural Motion in the first Florentine edition of Galileo Galilei's works.

+Giovanni Lami, Giammaria Ortes and Abondio Collina were among his pupils.